shady-brook-farm/Daily-Shopify-POS-Sales-Report/readme.md

 ---

-*Built specifically for Shopify merchants who want better insights from their sales data.*
+*Built with 💙 specifically for Shopify merchants who want better insights from their sales data.*